Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Numerical Results

 \section{Numerical Results}

-First of all, we consider the dependence of stability of 1-site (site-centered) and 2-site (inter-site centered) discrete solitons on the nonlinearity power $\sigma $ for fixed frequency $\omega =1$ and coupling $ C=1$. {Such solutions, e.g., for the site-centered case at $\sigma=1.7$, $\sigma=1.75$ and $\sigma=2$ are depicted in Fig.~\ref{fig:profiles}, where they are also compared with the profiles found from the variational approach, finding reasonable agreement between the two.} As it is well known~\cite{book}, in the case of the cubic ($\sigma =1$ ) AL equation, there are two eigenvalue pairs at zero, as a consequence of the translational and phase (gauge) invariance of the model.
+First of all, we consider the dependence of the stability of 1-site (site-centered) and 2-site (inter-site centered) discrete solitons on the nonlinearity power $\sigma $ for fixed frequency $\omega =1$ and coupling $ C=1$.
+Such solutions, e.g., for both kinds of modes at $\sigma =1.7$, $ \sigma =1.75$ and $\sigma =2$ are depicted in Fig.~\ref{fig:profiles}.
+1-site solitons are compared therein with profiles predicted by the VA, demonstrating close agreement between the two; while the VA is formulated for 1-site solitons, the numerical profiles of the inter-site centered counterparts are also given for completeness.

+As it is well known~\cite{book}, in the case of the cubic ($\sigma =1$) AL equation, there are two eigenvalue pairs at zero, as a consequence of the translational and phase (gauge) invariance of the model.
 One of these invariances, namely the effective translational invariance, is broken in the non-integrable case, $\sigma \neq 1$.
 We start by analyzing the situation for $\sigma >1$.
-For 1-site solitons, computations demonstrate that the eigenvalue corresponding to the translational mode moves along the imaginary axis, whereas, at the same time, a mode departs from the linear-mode band; at $\sigma =\sigma _{c}$ (with $\sigma _{c}=1.674$ for the particular value of $C=1$), the latter mode becomes associated with a real eigenvalue pair, hence the 1-site solitons are unstable for all values of $\sigma >\sigma _{c}$.
+For 1-site solitons, computations demonstrate that the eigenvalue corresponding to the translational mode moves along the imaginary axis, whereas, at the same time, another mode departs from the linear-mode band; at $\sigma =\sigma _{c} $ (with $\sigma _{c}=1.674$ for the particular value of $C=1$), the latter mode becomes associated with a real eigenvalue pair, hence the 1-site solitons are unstable at $\sigma >\sigma _{c}$.
 For 2-site solitons, the translational mode moves along the real axis immediately beyond the integrable limit, consequently the relevant solutions are unstable for every $\sigma >1$.
-The scenario is quite different for $\sigma <1$, where the situation between 1-site and 2-site modes is reversed.
-In particular, in that case, the translational mode moves along the real (imaginary) axis for the 1-site (2-site) soliton, giving rise to exchange of stability between them; interestingly, there is a second stability exchange at $\sigma =\sigma _{t}$, with $\sigma _{t}=0.5$ for \emph{all} values of $C$ .
+The scenario is quite different for $\sigma <1$, where the situation is reversed for 1-site and 2-site modes.
+In particular, in that case, the translational mode moves along the real (imaginary) axis for the 1-site (2-site) soliton, giving rise to exchange of the stability between them.
+It is worthy to note that a second stability exchange occurs at $ \sigma =\sigma _{t}$, with $\sigma _{t}=0.5$ for \emph{all} values of $C$ (recall that $\sigma =0.5$ corresponds to the LHY nonlinearity in the two-component BEC \cite{Grisha1}).
 All these phenomena are summarized in Fig.~\ref{fig:stab}.